rangle/react-native-workshop/book/list-view/index.md

 }
 ```

 Now that we have the information we need, we'll render it out in our MediaObject component, which we can place at `/src/components/MediaObject.js`.
-We'll use a couple of new pieces there that we should touch on:
+We'll use a couple of new pieces:

 * **TouchableOpacity** is a wrapper used for making views respond properly to touches.
 You can think of it as onClick, but with a visual feedback mechanism added in.
 Here, we'll use the onPress mechanism to react to touches and redirect the user to the desired pokemon details page.